quinnanya/quinnanya.github.io/src/pages/cv.md

 - "The Data-Sitters Club", reviewed by Michelle Moravec. *Journal of American History*, Volume 111, Issue 2, September 2024, Pages 399–400, https://doi.org/10.1093/jahist/jaae174

 ## Talks and Presentations
+- Association of Jewish Libraries 2025 conference.
+"From Matzo Balls to Metrics", with Eitan Kensky.
+June 25, 2025.
+- ACH 2025. "#DHMakes @ ACH 2025: DH Craftivism as Resistance", with Amanda Wyatt Visconti, Jaj Karajgikar, Claudia Berger, and Lee Skallerup Bessette.
+June 13, 2025.
+- ACH 2025.
+"From Matzo Balls to Metrics", with Eitan Kensky.
+June 11, 2025.
 - University of Michigan.
 "Multilingual Digital Humanities in an era of AI", with Andrew Janco.
 April 24, 2025.
 - Texas A&M University, CoDHR speaker series.
 "Data You Can Touch: Preserving What You Love on an Uncertain Internet".
 January 28, 2025.
 - IMLS Data Speculations symposium.
 "What We Do in the Shadows: Tales of Pragmatic Corpus Building".
 January 15, 2025.